Idiopathic pulmonary fibrosis: Causes

+Despite extensive investigation, the cause of IPF remains unknown.
+The fibrosis in IPF has been linked to cigarette smoking, environmental factors (e.g. occupational exposure to gases, smoke, chemicals or dusts), other medical conditions including gastroesophageal reflux disease, or to genetic predisposition (familial IPF).

-The cause of IPF is unknown but certain environmental factors and exposures have been shown to increase the risk of getting IPF.
-Cigarette smoking is the best recognized and most accepted risk factor for IPF, and increases the risk of IPF by about twofold.
-Other environmental and occupation exposures such as exposure to metal dust, wood dust, coal dust, silica, stone dust, biologic dusts coming from hay dust or mold spores or other agricultural products, and occupations related to farming/livestock have also been shown to increase the risk for IPF.
+Certain environmental factors and exposures have been shown to increase the risk of IPF.
+Cigarette smoking is the best recognized and most accepted risk factor, and increases the risk of IPF by about twofold.
+Other environmental and occupational exposures such as exposure to metal dust, wood dust, coal dust, silica, stone dust, biologic dusts coming from hay dust or mold spores or other agricultural products, and occupations related to farming/livestock have also been shown to increase the risk for IPF.
 There is some evidence that viral infections may be associated with idiopathic pulmonary fibrosis and other fibrotic lung diseases.

 Pathogenesis

-Despite extensive investigation, the cause of IPF remains unknown.
-The fibrosis in IPF has been linked to cigarette smoking, environmental factors (e.g. occupational exposure to gases, smoke, chemicals or dusts), other medical conditions including gastroesophageal reflux disease, or to genetic predisposition (familial IPF).
-However, none of these is present in all people with IPF and therefore do not provide a completely satisfactory explanation for the disease.

 IPF is believed to be the result of an aberrant wound healing process including/involving abnormal and excessive deposition of collagen (fibrosis) in the pulmonary interstitium with minimal associated inflammation.
 Cellular senescence is suspected to be a central contributing cause, a belief which is supported by benefits seen in patients given senolytic therapy.

 It is hypothesized that the initial or repetitive injury in IPF occurs to the lung alveolar epithelial cells (pneumocytes), the type I and type II cells, which line the majority of the alveolar surface.
 When type I cells are damaged or lost, it is thought that type II cells undergo proliferation to cover the exposed basement membranes.
 In normal repair, the hyperplastic type II cells die and the remaining cells spread and undergo a differentiation process to become type I cells.
 Under pathologic conditions and in the presence of transforming growth factor beta (TGF-β), fibroblasts accumulate in these areas of damage and differentiate into myofibroblasts that secrete collagen and other proteins.
 In the current classification of the pathogenesis of IPF, it is believed that it occurs by way of the formation of a UIP (usual interstitial pneumonia) lesion, which then undergoes the aforementioned pathological condition characteristic of IPF.
 Other proposed repeated injury mechanisms indicate that IPF may result not just from a UIP lesion, but also from NSIP and DAD (nonspecific interstitial pneumonia and diffuse alveolar damage) lesions, or a combination of several.